-All claims reimbursement are subject to plan terms and conditions and therefore may not be eligible for reimbursement.
+reimbursements are subject to plan terms and conditions and therefore may not be eligible for reimbursement.
 All claims must be submitted within one year of the prescription fill date.
 Please allow 2 to 6 weeks for your reimbursement check to arrive at your address on file.